-The Board of Directors of the Missoula County Public Schools offers a variety of voluntary activities designed to enhance the classroom education of its students.
-Students who participate and observe in extracurricular activities and school sponsored events serve as ambassadors of the school district throughout the calendar year, whether away from or at school.
-Students who wish to exercise this privilege of participating and spectating in extracurricular activities and school sponsored events must conduct themselves in accordance with the board policy and must refrain from activities that are illegal, immoral, unhealthy, or highly inappropriate.
-Participation in these activities is a privilege, conditioned upon meeting the eligibility criteria established by the board, administration, and individual activity coaches and sponsors.
-The activities director shall keep records of violations of the Citizenship Policy.
+Missoula County Public Schools offers a variety of voluntary activities designed to enhance the classroom education of its students.
+Students who participate in extracurricular activities serve as ambassadors of the school district throughout the calendar year either away from, or at school.
+Students who wish to exercise the privilege of participating in extracurricular activities must conduct themselves in accordance with board policies and must refrain from activities that are illegal, immoral, or highly inappropriate.
+Participation in activities is a privilege conditioned upon meeting the eligibility criteria established by the MCPS Board of Trustees, administration, and individual activity coaches and sponsors.
+The Activities Director shall keep records of violations of the Citizenship Expectations.

-Alcohol and Drug Policy:
+Alcohol / Drug and Other Conduct

-- A. The policy shall be enforced during the school year when a student (regardless of age) is enrolled at MCPS for school-sponsored activities, including summer activities. - B. Any student involved in an extra-curricular, performing or competitive activity or athletic program shall not knowingly purchase, possess, use, transmit, or be under the influence of alcohol, tobacco, performance enhancing drugs, or controlled substances of any kind during a school year, regardless of the student's age.
-A student who finds himself or herself in jeopardy because of a substance abuse problem should receive professional assistance at family expense. - C. Any student knowingly finds himself/herself in the company of persons who illegally possess, use, transmit, or are under the influence of alcohol, performance enhancing drugs, or controlled substance (i.e., frequenting of areas, places, or sites where drugs and/or alcohol are present), is expected to leave within a reasonable period of time.
-Failure to do so will result in discipline as if they were in violation of this policy. - D. The policy will apply to any student engaging in inappropriate or offensive conduct or any act that would be grounds for arrest or citation in the criminal or juvenile court system, excluding minor traffic offenses, regardless of whether the student was cited, arrested, convicted, or adjudicated for the act(s). - E. Student Transfers.
-A student who transfers from one Missoula County Public School to another or from another district will maintain his/her accumulative offense status regarding the alcohol and drug policy.
+A. The Code of Conduct shall be enforced during the school year when a student (regardless of age) is enrolled at MCPS for school-sponsored activities, including summer activities.

+B. Any student involved in an extra-curricular performing or competitive activity or athletic program shall not knowingly purchase, possess, use, transmit, or be under the influence of alcohol, tobacco, alternative nicotine product performance enhancing drugs, or controlled substances of any kind during a school year, regardless of the student's age.
+A student who finds himself or herself in jeopardy because of a substance abuse problem will be referred for professional assistance at the family's expense.

+C. Any student who knowingly finds himself/herself in the company of persons who illegally possess, use, transmit, or under the influence of alcohol, performance enhancing drugs, or controlled substance (i.e., frequenting of area, places, or sites where drugs and/or alcohol are present) is expected to leave within a reasonable period of time.
+Failure to do so will result in discipline as if they were in violation of this policy.

-Alcohol and Drug Policy Violations:
+D. Any student engaging in an inappropriate or offensive conduct or any act that would be grounds for arrest or citation in the criminal or juvenile court system, excluding minor traffic offenses, regardless of whether the student was cited, arrested, convicted or adjudicated for the act(s).

+E. Student Transfers: A student who transfers from one Missoula County Public School to another or from another district will maintain his/her accumulative offense status regarding the Code of Conduct.

+Code of Conduct Violations

-• First offense in a student's high school career: The student shall be suspended from competing or performing in any school-sanctioned activity for one year.
+1. First offense in a student's high school career: The student shall be suspended from competing or performing in a school-sanctioned activity for one year.
 Days counted include 12 calendar months beginning the date the student is notified of suspension.